-It is good to avoid bananas during the first days of the break fast because they have no juice and can easily cause constipation.
+It is good to avoid bananas during the first days of breakfast because they have no juice and can easily cause constipation.

 Also, do not break the water fast immediately.
 Begin by reducing the amount of water you take and increasing the amount of vegetable and fruit juice you take.

-When it comes to diet and weight loss, there is no one-size fit all method.
-Before embarking on a 30 day water fast, you need to discuss your health with a registered dietitian or doctor.
+When it comes to diet and weight loss, there is no one-size fit method.
+Before embarking on a 30-day water fast, you need to discuss your health with a registered dietitian or doctor.